RekhaVallu/SkillCraft/README.md

 SCT_TrackCode_1
-About my projects as intern in SkillCraft Technology
+About my Tasks as intern in SkillCraft Technology